Circus Knie Fashion

-To celebrate the 100th anniversary of the Swiss National Circus Knie, the Textilmuseum St. Gallen presents a selection of around 90 costumes from the private collection of the Knie family.
+To celebrate the 100th anniversary of the Swiss National Circus Knie, the St. Gallen Textile Museum is exhibiting a selection of around 90 costumes from the Knie Family’s private collection.
 The garments embody the history of the Circus Knie, which has entranced generations of spectators and has become part of the collective Swiss memory.

 Curators/ Scenography: Moritz Junge, Martin Leuthold

 Assistant Curator: Ilona Kos

 100 Years of the Swiss National Circus Knie in the Textile Museum St.Gallen and the Swiss Museum of Transport